-- 1 In the System list, right-click the slot you wish to populate. - 2 If you wish to populate multiple slots in a single operation, extend your selection to other slots of the same type by using the standard Shift+click or Ctrl+click keyboard shortcuts.
-In this case, XEdit will prompt you to confirm your intention. - 3 Right-click your selection and then click Insert [card type] on the menu.
+- 1 In the System list, right-click the slot you want to populate. - 2 If you want to populate multiple slots in a single operation, extend your selection to other slots of the same type by using the multi-selection Shift+click or Ctrl+click keyboard shortcuts.
+In this case, XEdit will prompt you to confirm your choice. - 3 Right-click your selection and then click Insert [card type] on the menu.